 No artificial sprint boundaries fragmenting work.
 No velocity metrics obscuring whether you’re delivering value.

 This discipline enables multi-cycle flexibility.
-Develop multiple features in parallel, deploy one while developing another, gather feedback on Feature A while shaping Feature B and building Feature C. You move with the punches within disciplined constraints.
+Develop multiple features in parallel, deploy one while developing another, gather feedback on Feature A while shaping Feature B and building Feature C. You roll with the punches within disciplined constraints.

 "Done" means the feature delivers the agreed value, period.
 Not "the sprint ended so we call it done."